BBBase-EHeresy/PPPub/docs/matched_play_guide/additional_rules.md

 **3. SENDING A MESSAGE**

-Kill the most expensive Hero model (include wargear in their points cost) in your opponent’s force.
-If the most expensive Hero is part of two Hero models bought together (e.g., Elladan & Elrohir or Murin & Drár), then you must kill both to score this Secret Objective.
+Kill the most expensive Hero model (include wargear in their points cost) in your opponentâ€™s force.
+If the most expensive Hero is part of two Hero models bought together (e.g., Elladan & Elrohir or Murin & DrÃ¡r), then you must kill both to score this Secret Objective.

 **4. MINIMISE CASUALTIES**